Xeboc/hegemon/README.md

 ### Reboots

+To reboot the machine, the reboot.yml playbook needs run.
+This will restart the machine, decrypt the encfs, and restart all services that use the encrypted system.

-You will need to manually enter the password for any encrypted volumes on reboot.
-This is not Sovereign-specific, but rather a function of how EncFS works.
-This will necessitate SSHing into your machine after reboot, or accessing it via a console interface if one is available to you.
+The other options is to enter the encfs password manually.
+This will necessitate SSHing into your machine after reboot for manual entry, or accessing it via a console interface if one is available to you.
 Once you're in, run this:

     encfs /encrypted /decrypted --public

-It is possible that some daemons may need to be restarted after you enter your password for the encrypted volume(s).
-Some services may stall out while looking for resources that will only be available once the `/decrypted` volume is available and visible to daemon user accounts.

-IRC
-===

-Ask questions and provide feedback in `#sovereign` on [Freenode](http://freenode.net).
+After this, services dependent on the decrypted folder will need restarted:

+    sudo systemctl restart postgresql dovecot tomcat8 apache2 prosody